BitcoinDesign/Guide/guide/designing-products/common-user-flows.md

 A good starting point today is an [HD wallet](/guide/glossary/wallet/#hd-wallet) implemented according to [BIP](/guide/glossary/#bip---bitcoin-improvement-proposal) [32](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki), [39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki), [43](https://github.com/bitcoin/bips/blob/master/bip-0043.mediawiki), [44](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki), [49](https://github.com/bitcoin/bips/blob/master/bip-0049.mediawiki), [84](https://github.com/bitcoin/bips/blob/master/bip-0084.mediawiki) and [380](https://github.com/bitcoin/bips/blob/master/bip-0380.mediawiki).

 Some older software may create wallets with outdated technical formats, while others allow users to choose specific formats for their particular needs.
-Generally, this is difficult to understand for regular users and should either be automatically handled with good default settings, or explained in layman terms.
+Generally, this is difficult to understand for regular users and should either be automatically handled with good default settings, or explained in layman's terms.
 [Wallets Recovery](https://walletsrecovery.org) provides a great overview of different implementations and how nuanced some of the differences are.

 Most modern wallet applications should aim to support the Lightning network in addition to the base layer.
 While there are different options for how the applications interact with a Lightning network node, an HD wallet works fine for storing the required keys.